-Months ago, I announced that I wanted to help four readers plan their trips from start to finish as part of a case study project for this website.
+Months ago, I announced that I wanted to help four readers plan a trip from start to finish as part of a case study project for this website.
 While I haven’t talked about this in a long time, it’s because I’ve been busy making it happen.

 People often say to me; “Well, of course you can travel.
-You have experience and it’s easy for you, because you’re a white male from a middle class background, but my situation is different because (insert reason here) and that’s why I can’t do it.”
+You have experience and it’s easy for you, because you’re a white male from a middle-class background, but my situation is different because (insert reason here) and that’s why I can’t do it.”

 I don’t believe travel is something for the few, rich, middle class, or American, which is why I started this program.
 I’ve taken on these case study participants to highlight that people of varying incomes, ages, backgrounds, and nationalities can travel.

 My advice is not just for those like me, it’s for everyone — and I want these case studies to inspire you and help show you anything is possible.

 So, without further ado, here are the case study participants: